JacobDahan/occam-api/README.md

 ```

 The optimization service:
-- Receives lists of "must have" and "nice to have" IMDB IDs
+- Receives lists of "must have" and "nice to have" `TitleId` values
-- **Fetches availability data** from AvailabilityService:
+- **Fetches availability data** via the configured `StreamingProvider`:
   - Parallel API calls using tokio tasks for each title
-  - Checks Redis cache first (key: `avail:{imdb_id}`, TTL: 1 week)
+  - Checks Redis cache first (key: `avail:{title_id}`, TTL: 1 week)
-  - On cache miss, queries Streaming Availability API
+  - On cache miss, provider queries its external API
+  - Handles both IMDB IDs and provider-specific IDs
   - Only considers subscription-based services (not rentals/purchases)
 - **Queries service pricing** from PostgreSQL `streaming_services` table
   - Pre-seeded with current US pricing (Netflix: $15.49, Hulu: $7.99, etc.)